 Remember to Have Fun and Make Beautiful Memories

 Speaking of entertainment, it’s important to remember that having fun is what kayak camping is all about.
 Try not to get stressed out about packing, and remind yourself that you can live without most things for a few nights.
-As long as you have food, water, shelter, and a way to protect yourself from the elements, you’ll be fine.
+You’ll be fine if you have food, water, shelter, and a way to protect yourself from the elements.

-Whether you like to go fishing or plan to lounge on the beach, your adventure is bound to lead to many amazing memories.
-Make sure to leave enough time on your itinerary to wander around and soak up the view so that you never forget your first kayak camping trip.
+Whether you like to go fishing or plan to lounge on the beach, your adventure is bound to lead to many unforgettable memories.
+Leave enough time on your itinerary to wander around and soak up the view so that you never forget your first kayak camping trip.

-Once you’ve gone kayak camping for the first time, you’ll find that future trips get easier.
+You’ll find future trips easier once you’ve gone kayak camping for the first time.
 After all, you’ll already have a good estimate of what your kayak can realistically handle.
 You can also keep a running list of what you like to bring and what you might have missed during your most recent trip.

-When you get home, make sure to store your camping gear together so that all you have to do is start grabbing and packing when the urge to paddle to your destination strikes again.
+When you get home, store your camping gear together so that all you have to do is grab and pack when the urge to paddle to your destination strikes again.